-- Work with the Area Team to ensure that all the End-of-Stay Guidelines are followed and all related tasks completed in a timely manner.
+- Work with the Area Team Orientation volunteers to ensure that all the End-of-Stay Orientation (formerly PRO) guidelines are followed, and all related tasks completed in a timely manner.

-- Complete the End-of-Stay Orientation activity “shell” in Global Link, created by AFS Travel and Logistics Coordination staff, and link all participants to the activity.
+- Complete the Departure Webinar activity “shell” in Global Link, created by AFS Travel and Logistics Coordination staff, and link all participants to the activity.

-- Coordinate with the Area Team Travel Representative to create the schedule of volunteers who will check in each student at the airport.
+- Coordinate with the Travel Representative to create the schedule of volunteers who will check in with each student at the airport.

 Quality Assurance and Compliance